On the

 any individuals fail to understand

-the essence of the Christian faith because they get distracted by thinking
+the essence of the Christian faith because they think about life issues in practical,

-therefore, does not require some statement about intercourse per se;
+your question, therefore, does not require some statement about intercourse per

 lust.